vaquarkhan/microservices-recipes-a-free-gitbook/chapters/10-asynchronous-messaging-patterns.md

 ### Problem Context

 One of the most persistent constraints in distributed messaging is the payload size limit.
 For over a decade, Amazon SQS enforced a strict limit of 256 KB.
 In early 2026, AWS announced an increase of this limit to 1 MB for SQS and EventBridge.
-While this was a welcome improvement for rich text metadata or complex JSON objects, it remains insufficient for truly large payloadsóhigh-resolution images, massive data export files, or comprehensive audit logsówhich can easily reach hundreds of megabytes.
+While this was a welcome improvement for rich text metadata or complex JSON objects, it remains insufficient for truly large payloadsùhigh-resolution images, massive data export files, or comprehensive audit logsùwhich can easily reach hundreds of megabytes.

 Furthermore, utilizing the full 1 MB capacity of a message bus introduces a severe Network Tax.
 Messaging systems are optimized for high throughput of small packets.
 Filling the pipes with megabyte-sized blobs increases serialization latency, degrades throughput (bits per second), and drastically increases costs, as AWS billing for SQS is often based on 64 KB chunks (a 1 MB message consumes 16 billing units).